<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2068773736745421&amp;ev=PageView&amp;noscript=1">

 Posted by Kimberly Walters on October 29, 2020

 LA CROSSE, Wis., October 28, 2020 — J.F.
-Brennan Company (Brennan) announces certification in occupational health and safety management, quality management, and environmental management, in accordance with the International Organization for Standardization (ISO).
+Brennan Company (Brennan) announces certification to occupational health and safety management, quality management, and environmental management in accordance with the International Organization for Standardization (ISO).

 Read More